OjasZanpure/OjasZanpure/README.md

 ### Hi there 👋

-I'm currently a student, learning web development and Arduino I'm working on my web portfolio
+I'm currently a student, learning web development and Arduino \n I'm working on my web portfolio
 I have a variety of interests including, drawing, reading and playing videogames